 Beyond achieving carbon neutrality, Colby continues to further its efforts in sustainability in the areas of waste reduction, energy, fuel, and water consumption, campus environmental conservation, purchasing local and organic food, enhanced sustainable land management, encouraging alternative modes of travel, reducing toxic chemical use, among many others.

 Completion of a biomass plant in 2012 allowed Colby to switch to low-grade wood as its primary fuel, saving close to one million gallons of oil per year.

 In 2015 solar panels on the Schair-Swenson-Watson Alumni Center started to provide 10-15 percent of the building’s electricity.

-Soon, a 5,300-panel solar installation adjacent to Mayflower Hill will start producing 16 percent of Colby’s total electricity needs.
+In fall 2017, a 5,300-panel solar installation adjacent to Mayflower Hill began producing an expected 16 percent of Colby’s total electricity needs.